gschwaer/msp430-zig-minimal-example/blink-c/Readme.md

 - `volatile` was added to `unsigned int i` to keep the compiler from optimizing out the delay loop (algorithmically the loop has no effect). `volatile` tells the compiler that operations on this variable have side effects, so they may not be eliminated.
-However, since `i` is a stack/automatic variable, this forces the compiler put this variable on the stack.
-Also every operation needs to be performed on the stack variable.
+However, since `i` is a stack/automatic variable the compiler has to put this variable on the stack.
+Consequently every operation needs to be performed on the stack variable.
 Curiously: When removing `volatile` and even when optimizing with `-O3`, the delay loop is not optimized out.
 That may be due to some other compiler smarts.